Cybersecurity Trends and Insights

 Incident Response: Preparing for Breaches in Defense in Depth

-An effective incident response plan is crucial for any organization facing a security breach.
+An effective plan is crucial for any organization facing a security breach.
 It outlines the necessary steps to take, such as:

 1. Identifying the breach